Vincit/wordpress-theme-base/README.md

 A function takes parameters, and returns a value.
 You can easily have default parameters and automatically override all of them should you want to.

+Now that that's said, our template functions can't really return.
+Or they can, but the only use for returning is to stop the execution of the function, and thus to prevent the template from displaying at all.
+The template rendering itself is a side effect.
+When used through an output buffer (more on that later) the return value is discarded.
+But that's not a problem, templates shouldn't return a value.
+A function shouldn't do more than one thing, and our template functions thing is to print the template

 In this theme, templates live in the `inc/templates` folder, and have the following structure:

 ```php